 Imagine you are going on about your normal daily lives like posting a picture of what you ate for lunch on Instagram and bragging about where you’re flying to for your next vacation to your Facebook friends.
 Now imagine, instead of wasting your time and padding your ego, you get paid for those actions.
-That’s exactly what Steemit, Inc., is doing with Steemit.com.
+That’s precisely what Steemit, Inc., is doing with Steemit.com.

 To put it bluntly from Steemit, Inc.,’ own words: “Steemit has redefined social media by building a living, breathing, and growing social economy – a community where users are rewarded for sharing their voice.
 It’s a new kind of attention economy.”